-Total remuneration of management comprises a fixed remuneration and variable performance-linked remuneration component.
-With reference to Section 286 (4) HGB details concerning the remuneration granted to active members of the management are not disclosed.
+Total remuneration of management comprises a fixed remuneration component and a variable performance-linked remuneration component.
+With reference to Sec.
+286 (4) HGB, details concerning the remuneration granted to active members of management are not disclosed.

 The following persons were members of the management of the Group's parent in the reporting period and after the reporting date: